danbev/learning-v8/README.md

   Data();
 };
 ```
-Template does not have any members/fields, it only declared functions.
+Template does not have any members/fields, it only declares functions.

 We create an instance of ObjectTemplate and we can add properties to it that
 all instance created using this ObjectTemplate instance will have.
 This is done
-by calling Set which is member of the Template class.
-You specify a Local<Name>
+by calling `Set` which is member of the `Template` class.
+You specify a
-for the property.
-Name is a superclass for Symbols and Strings which can be both
+Local<Name> for the property. `Name` is a superclass for `Symbol` and `String`
-be used as names for a property.
+which can be both be used as names for a property.

 The implementation for `Set` can be found in `src/api/api.cc`:
 ```c++